BND Hamburger Icon

 Open row

-One of the most common terms you’ll hear about email marketing is “bounced email.”
-Let’s look more closely at what a bounced email is, why hard and soft bounces happen, and how to avoid this common email marketing mistake.
+Thankfully, there are many strategies for limiting bounced sends.
+Below, we’ll look more closely at what a bounced email is, why hard and soft bounces happen, and how to avoid common email marketing mistakes that result in bounced emails.

 What is a bounced email?

-If one of your emails bounced, it wasn’t delivered to the intended recipient.
-The email was rejected by the mail server, either temporarily or permanently.
-When this happens, you’ll typically receive an auto-response letting you know the email bounced.
+A bounced email is one that was never delivered to your intended recipient because it was rejected by the mail server, either temporarily or permanently.
+When this happens, you typically receive an auto-response informing you that the email bounced.

-There are a few reasons why bounced emails happen.
-Sometimes it’s because a subscriber gave you an incorrect email address.
-Emails can also bounce due to server outages or because the recipient’s inbox is full.
+There are a few reasons an email may bounce.
+Sometimes, it’s because a subscriber gave you an incorrect email address.
+Other times, it’s due to server outages or because the recipient’s inbox is full.

-A bounced email can also indicate that there’s a problem on your end.
-For instance, it could mean that you’ve been flagged as spam one too many times or have a restrictive DMARC (Domain-based Message Authentication, Reporting and Conformance) record, and your email doesn’t pass the DMARC policy
+A bounced email may also indicate a problem on your end.
+For instance, it could mean you’ve been flagged as spam too many times or have a restrictive DMARC (Domain-based Message Authentication, Reporting and Conformance) record and your email doesn’t pass the DMARC policy

-Here is the formula used to track your email bounce rate:
+Here is the formula for tracking your email bounce rate:

-(Bounced emails ÷ Total emails sent) x 100 = Your email bounce rate
+(Bounced emails ÷ Total emails sent) x 100 = Email bounce rate

 Did You Know?Did you know

-While a certain number of bounced emails is inevitable, a high bounce rate could indicate a problem.
-On average, your bounce rate should be less than 2%, but the lower, the better.
+Although a certain number of bounced emails is inevitable, a high bounce rate could indicate a problem.
+On average, your bounce rate may be anywhere between 2 percent and 65 percent, depending on your industry — but the lower, the better.

 Soft bounce vs. hard bounce